Ada12/RCCE/example.md

-# React Component Categorization Example
+# React Component Category Example

 ## Overview

-This is a graphic interface example about component categorization we propsed in paper **"Leveraging the Power of Component-based Development for Front-end: Insights from a Study of React Applications"**.
-The example can help you to understand the usage scenario and code features for different categorizations.
+This is a graphic interface example about component category we propsed in paper **"Leveraging the Power of Component-based Development for Front-end: Insights from a Study of React Applications"**.
+The example can help you to understand the usage scenario and code features for different categories.

 ## Content
 As shown below in Figure 1, this is a brake design system that performs a process of generating the optimal parameter combination.
-Four different components labelled by sequence numbers in Figure 1 respectively are selected by us to illustrate the component categorizations.
+Four different components labelled by sequence numbers in Figure 1 respectively are selected by us to illustrate the component categories.

 <table class="image">
 <caption align="bottom">Figure 1: Graphic Interface Example</caption>